ChaoticBrave/VagrantStoryRandomizer/README.md

 * mayaktheunholy: For discovering several errors with pre-0.5.1.0 builds.
 * OddKara: Inspired me to do location-based randomizing rather than a room-by-room direction.
 * benjamin champion: Discovered that grips can be randomized in chests.
+* Taterz: Discovered the Ghost crashes in the Catacombs.